syncfusion-content/uwp-docs/uwp/CellGrid/Styles-and-Formatting.md

 ## Format

 The formats of a cell value can be changed by using `Format` property.
-SfCellGrid allows you to apply different formatting types to the cell values.
+The Excel-like Grid allows you to apply different formatting types to the cell values.
 For more details on the different types of formatting types, please check the MSDN link over [here.](https://msdn.microsoft.com/en-us/library/26etazsy.aspx)

 {% tabs %}
 {% highlight c# %}